 Best all-round VPN

-ExpressVPN offers more than 2,000 servers across 148 locations in 94 countries.
-In our testing, we found this VPN was a more than solid performer, particularly over long distance connections where it didn’t lose much speed at all.
+ExpressVPN offers more than 3,000 servers across 160 locations in 94 countries.
+In our testing, we found this VPN was a spectacular performer, particularly over long distance connections where it didn’t lose much speed at all.

 The Firefox extension is rather simple and basic.
 There’s not much to do here: you can select a server, see your VPN status, choose to connect on browser startup and Block WebRTC to obscure your IP.
 The extension is not of the standalone variety so you must install the ExpressVPN app for either Windows or Mac for it to work.

 But it's still worth noting that the extension provides WebRTC blocking, location spoofing and HTTPS Everywhere support - so certainly an improvement to privacy when browsing.
 Staying on the security front, you get 256-bit encryption along with a zero-knowledge DNS solution and a network lock kill switch.
 ExpressVPN clearly states that it doesn't gather or log traffic data or browsing activity so your privacy will remain intact.

 A quick look at the pricing shows that this VPN is a bit more expensive than most other VPNs.
 However, the provider has a 30-day ‘no-hassle’ money-back guarantee which is very much welcome as there is no free plan or trial.
 As usual, the 1-year plan (which currently boasts an additional three free months) offers the most for your money.
 The packages available are: